asalber/asalber.github.io/calculus/manual/ordinary-differential-equations.md

 ### Deducing a differential equation

-To deduce a differential equation that explains a natural phenomenon is essential to understand what is a derivative and how to interpret it.
+To deduce a differential equation that explains a natural phenomenon is essential to understand what a derivative is and how to interpret it.

 **Example**.
 Newton’s law of cooling states

 > *“The rate of change of the temperature of a body in a surrounding medium is proportional to the difference between the temperature of the body $T$ and the temperature of the medium $T_a$.”*

-The rate of change of change of the temperature is the derivative of temperature with respect to time $dT/dt$.
+The rate of change of the temperature is the derivative of temperature with respect to time $dT/dt$.
 Thus, Newton’s law of cooling can be explained by the differential equation \\[\frac{dT}{dt}=k(T-T_a),\\] where $k$ is a proportionality constant.

 ### Solution of an ordinary differential equation